burnpiro/erdem.pl/content/posts/2020/2020-07-dengai/dengai.md

 </figure>

-> This article is based on my entry into [DengAI competition on DrivenData platform](https://www.drivendata.org/competitions/44/dengai-predicting-disease-spread/).
+> This article is based on my entry into [DengAI competition on the DrivenData platform](https://www.drivendata.org/competitions/44/dengai-predicting-disease-spread/).
 I've managed to score within 0.2% (14/9069 as on 02 Jun 2020).
 Some of the ideas presented here are strictly designed for competitions like that and might not be useful IRL.

 Before we start I have to warn you that some parts might be obvious for more advanced data engineers, and it's a very long article.
 You might read it section by section of just pick the parts that are interesting for you.

 ## Problem description

-First, we need to discuss competition itself.
-DengAI's goal was (actually, at this moment even is, because administration of DrivenData decided to make it "ongoing" competition, so you can join and try youself) to predict a number of dengue cases in the particular week base on weather data and location.
-Each participant was given a [training dataset](https://github.com/burnpiro/dengai-predicting-disease-spread/blob/master/dengue_features_train.csv) and [test dataset](https://github.com/burnpiro/dengai-predicting-disease-spread/blob/master/dengue_features_test.csv) (not validation dataset). **MAE** (**Mean Absolute Error**) is a metric used to calculate score and the train dataset covers 28 years of weekly values for 2 cities (1456 weeks).
+First, we need to discuss the competition itself.
+DengAI's goal was (actually, at this moment even is, because the administration of DrivenData decided to make it "ongoing" competition, so you can join and try yourself) to predict a number of dengue cases in the particular week base on weather data and location.
+Each participant was given a [training dataset](https://github.com/burnpiro/dengai-predicting-disease-spread/blob/master/dengue_features_train.csv) and [test dataset](https://github.com/burnpiro/dengai-predicting-disease-spread/blob/master/dengue_features_test.csv) (not validation dataset). **MAE** (**Mean Absolute Error**) is a metric used to calculate score and the training dataset covers 28 years of weekly values for 2 cities (1456 weeks).
 Test data is smaller and spans over 5 and 3 years (depends on the city).

-For those who doesn't know, Dengue fever is a mosquito-borne diesese that occurs in tropical and sub-tropical parst of the world.
-Because it's caried by mosquitoes, the transmision is related with climate and weather variables.
+For those who don't know, Dengue fever is a mosquito-borne disease that occurs in tropical and sub-tropical parts of the world.
+Because it's carried by mosquitoes, the transmission is related to climate and weather variables.

 ## Dataset

-If we look on the train dataset it has multiple features:
+If we look at the training dataset it has multiple features:

 **City and date indicators:**
 - **city** - City abbreviations: **sj** for San Juan and **iq** for Iquitos